Trash, Recycling, and Organics

 View the Recycling Details (PDF) to find out what goes in each cart.
 If you do not have curbside collection, you may take recyclables to the Waste Management facility located at 2050 N. Glassell St. (corner of Glassell and Grove, between Taft and Lincoln).

 The commercial sector generates nearly three-fourths of the waste in California much of which is recyclable.
-The Mandatory Recycling Law (AB 341) states that businesses, including public entities, generating four cubic yards or more of commercial solid waste per week or a multifamily residential dwelling of five units or more shall arrange for recycling services starting July 1, 2012.
-Businesses can take one or any combination of the following to divert solid waste from disposal: self-haul, subscribe to a hauler(s), arrange for the pickup of recyclable materials, and/ or subscribe to a recycling service that may include mixed waste processing that yields diversion results comparable to source separation.
-Visit the CalRecycle website for more information about the Mandatory Recycling Law.
+The Mandatory Commercial Recycling Law (AB 341) states that businesses, including public entities, generating four cubic yards or more of commercial solid waste per week or a multifamily residential dwelling of five units or more shall arrange for recycling services starting July 1, 2012.
+Businesses can take one or any combination of the following to divert solid waste from disposal: self-haul, subscribe to a hauler(s), arrange for the pickup of recyclable materials, or subscribe to a recycling service that may include mixed waste processing that yields diversion results comparable to source separation.
+Visit CalRecycle's website here for more information about Mandatory Commercial Recycling (AB 341).
 Please contact CR&R at (714) 372-8272 to sign up for recycling or find out about your recycling options for compliance.

 Commercial Climate Calculator